OuiDo! Productions: History

-In October 2, 2013 the company joined forces with Japanese-based video game company Sega through its American division Sega of America to bring the Sonic the Hedgehog franchise back into television with its CGI animated series Sonic Boom which premiered on Cartoon Network in the US, Canal J and Gulli in France on November 8, 2014 with Lagardère Entertainment Rights (now LS Distribution) handling distribution.
+On October 2, 2013, the company joined forces with Japanese-based video game company Sega through its American division Sega of America to bring the Sonic the Hedgehog franchise back into television with its CGI animated series Sonic Boom which premiered on Cartoon Network in the US, Canal J and Gulli in France on November 8, 2014, with Lagardère Entertainment Rights (now LS Distribution) handling distribution.
 Also in October, 7 of the same year when Largadère Entertainment had announced that they were ceasing animation production in order to focus on scripted and unscripted programming, they sold its animation subsidiary Genao Productions to its managers Sandrine Nguyen and Boris Hertzog which founded OuiDo!
 Entertainment in 2007 prior to join the company in 2008.
 Genao was turned into an independent animation producer by them and the two renamed the company to and created OuiDo!
 Productions after they with Lagardére Entertainment Rights retaining Genao's back catalogue.
 Sandrine Nguyen and Boris Hertzog were both later named CEOs of the newly renamed company with Hertzog became the present of the independent animation studio.

-On February 25, 2015, American/French technology and creative company Technicolor SA (now known as Vantiva) announced that they have acquired OuiDo!
-Productions and they renamed the studio as "Technicolor Animation Productions" with Sandrine Nguyen and Boris Hertzog remained CEOs and continued to work for the renamed company.
+On February 25, 2015, American/French technology and creative company Technicolor SA (now known as Vantiva) announced that they had acquired OuiDo!
+Productions and they renamed the studio as Technicolor Animation Productions with Sandrine Nguyen and Boris Hertzog remained CEOs and continued to work for the renamed company.
 After the Technicolor SA purchase, OuiDo! works were retroactively credited with the new company name and logo, replacing the OuiDo! logo.

 It partnered up with American-based Bagdasarian Productions to produce the 2015 series Alvinnn!!! and the Chipmunks with PGS Entertainment distributing.

 the show started airing in March 2015 and April 2015 respectively in the United States and United Kingdom on Nickelodeon.

 In 2017, Technicolor Animation Productions announced Team DroniX, a creation co-produced with France TV and Gloob in Brazil.